-Restricted party screening (RPS) is the process of screening potential denied parties involved in any export or funding transaction for the purpose of complying with U.S. Export Control Laws.
+Restricted party screening (RPS) is the process of screening potential denied parties for the purpose of complying with U.S. Export Control Laws.
+RPS should be conducted for all exporting activities - including, but not limited to, shipping tangible items, deemed-export activities, hiring, funding transactions, vendor requests, research collaborations, and/or requests for assistance, etc.

 - Restricted Party Screening (RPS) Survey